Blog

 What if You Cannot Pay Your CRA Debt in Full?

 If paying your tax bill in one lump sum is not realistic, you still have options.
-The CRA is typically more cooperative than enforcement, especially if you show a willingness to resolve the debt.
+The CRA is typically more cooperative than enforcement, especially if you show a willingness to resolve the debt and address your cra debt.

 1. Payment Arrangements (Installment Plans)

-A payment arrangement allows you to repay your tax debt over time.
-This is usually what happens with individuals who are not able to pay in lumps but have the capacity to pay in monthly installments.
+A cra payment plan, also referred to as cra payment arrangements or a revenue canada payment plan, allows you to repay your tax debt over time.
+This is usually what happens with individuals who are not able to pay in lumps but have the capacity to pay in monthly installments through revenue canada payment arrangements.

 To qualify, you must: